-Service providers and researchers have increasingly realized the important role that families play in mental health treatment services for children.
-The child mental health system has responded by making families essential partners in the delivery of mental health services for children and adolescents (U.S. Department of Health and Human Services, 1999).
+Service providers and researchers have increasingly realized the important role that families play in the treatment of children with mental health disorders.
+The child mental health system has taken steps to make families partners in the delivery of mental health services for children and adolescents (U.S. Department of Health and Human Services, 1999).
 For further discussion of the roles that families should play in treatment services, see the "Role of the Family in Treatment Programs" section of the Collection.

-According to the President's New Freedom Commission on Mental Health, local, state, and federal officials must engage families to participate in planning and evaluating treatment and support services (2003).
+According to the President's New Freedom Commission on Mental Health, local, state, and federal officials must engage families in planning and evaluating treatment and support services

+(2003).
 The direct participation of consumers and families in developing a range of community-based, recovery-oriented treatment and support services is important.
-Consumers and families of children with serious emotional disturbances have a key role in mental health care delivery by requesting a system that focuses on recovery and on the utilization of appropriate evidence-based treatments.
-Goal Two of the President's Commission specifies that mental health care be consumer- and family-driven.
+Consumers and families of children with serious emotional disturbances have a key role in mental health care delivery by advocating for a system that focuses on recovery and on the utilization of appropriate evidence-based treatments.
+Goal Two of the President's New Freedom Commission on Mental Health specifies that mental health care be consumer- and family-driven.
 Consumers and families should be encouraged to become fully involved and to promote a recovery-based mental health system.
-Families can take part in this process by becoming educated about appropriate treatments for their child and who is qualified to deliver these treatments.
+Families can take part in this process by becoming educated about appropriate treatments for their child and about who is qualified to deliver these treatments.
 For more information about mental health providers' qualifications, please see the "General Description of Providers" section of the Collection.